-For example, chemical compounds known as ‘nitrosamines’ are an occasional byproduct of the sulphation process, and approximately 90% of these nitrosamines are believed to be carcinogenic.
-Although this sounds terrifying, it’s important to put this into perspective: most of us are already exposed to nitrosamines on a daily basis as they are commonly found in latex products, cosmetics, tobacco and foods such as beer, fish, meat and cheeses that are preserved with nitrate pickling salt.
+For example, chemical compounds known as nitrosamines are an occasional byproduct of the sulphation process, and approximately 90 percent of these nitrosamines are believed to be carcinogenic.
+Although this sounds terrifying, it’s important to put this into perspective—most of us are already exposed to nitrosamines on a daily basis as they are commonly found in latex products, cosmetics, tobacco and foods such as beer, fish, meat and cheeses that are preserved with nitrate pickling salt.

-“There are lots of ways to clean our hair without using shampoo,” explains Mark.
+“There are lots of ways to clean our hair without using shampoo,” Constantine said.
 “We can brush it regularly, or use clay, but most of us prefer shampoo because the rich lather which comes from sulfates creates an unbeatable feeling of cleanliness.”

-Even at these low concentrations, Mark admits that SLS can be drying, which is why we add moisturizing ingredients like oils and butters to leave hair soft, shiny and manageable.
-But that’s not to say that shampoos containing SLS are best for everyone; they may be a little too harsh for those with very long, dry or afro hair, which is why we offer lots of alternatives.
+Even at these low concentrations, Constantine admits that SLS can be drying, which is why we add moisturizing ingredients like oils and butters to leave hair soft, shiny and manageable.
+But that’s not to say that shampoos containing SLS are best for everyone—they may be a little too harsh for those with very long, dry or Afro hair, which is why we offer lots of alternatives.

 The logical next step is to develop our own surfactant that is totally palm-free, can be used in solid formulations and is fully biodegradable and non-toxic to marine life.
 We’re already working on it.